All Nighter (film): Production

-On April 30, 2015, it was announced that Gavin Wiesen would next direct a buddy comedy The Runaround based on the script by Seth W. Owen, which would star J. K. Simmons as a workaholic father and Emile Hirsch as his daughter's ex-boyfriend.
+On April 30, 2015, it was announced that Gavin Wiesen would next direct the buddy comedy film The Runaround based on the script by Seth W. Owen, which would star J. K. Simmons as a workaholic father and Emile Hirsch as his daughter's ex-boyfriend.
 Producers of the film would be Mandy Tagger and Adi Ezroni through Spring Pictures, Ron Perlman and Josh Crook through Wing and a Prayer Pictures, along with P. Jennifer Dana.
 On July 24, 2015, Kristen Schaal joined the cast.
 On August 6, 2015, more cast members were announced, including Jon Daly, Taran Killam, Hunter Parrish, Analeigh Tipton, Bojesse Christopher, and Shannon Woodward.

 Filming

 Principal photography on the film began on July 6, 2015 in Los Angeles.

 Release

 In November 2016, Good Deed Entertainment acquired U.S distribution rights to the film.
-The film was limited release on March 17, 2017, before being released through video on demand on March 24, 2017.
+The film's title was changed from The Runaround to All Nighter, and it received a limited release in theaters on March 17, 2017, before being released through video on demand on March 24, 2017.